bgoonz/web-dev-notes-resource-site/2-content/misc/console-commands.md

 #### clear()

-This is another version of `console.clear()`, but without the “Console was cleared” message.
+This is another version of `console.clear()`, but without the "Console was cleared" message.

 #### getEventListeners(object)